wevote/WeVoteCordova/README.md

 You don't have to actually use Safari for Mac for anything, but launching its remote debugger.
 You can see it opened on its smallest default page in the picture above, it just has to be running so you can get to that "Develop" menu.
 Once you open the "We Vote Cordova" page that is currently being displayed, in the piture it is the "Welcome to We Vote" page.
+One of the symptoms, of this otherwise good thing (multiple-threads) is tha console.log lines in the resolution of promises often don't make it to the log.

 ![ScreenShot](docs/images/SafariSimulatorRunning.png)